townofchapelhill/self-check/README.md

 ### Goal
 Process the XML files into a python object
-Break out the statistics for each machine and aggregate
+Break out the statistics for each day or hour

 ### Purpose
+Provides Hourly and Daily KPIs for the library Self-Check stations

 ### Methodology